Choosing a Web Browser

 Community Rebuilds

 One way to mitigate the privacy issues in the mainstream browsers is to find a community rebuild that is created from the corresponding browser’s source code.
 These community rebuilds can have telemetry and tracking features removed or disabled by default, making them potentially viable alternate browser choices.
 There is one downside with these options, which is that the stricter privacy settings might not be compatible with all websites.
-For a Gecko-based browser, LibreWolf14 is a community rebuild of Firefox that has telemetry disabled and adopts stricter default privacy settings.
-One option for a Blink-based browser is ungoogled-chromium,15 which has Google’s integrations removed where possible and otherwise disabled where they are not easily removed.
+For a Gecko-based browser, LibreWolf21 is a community rebuild of Firefox that has telemetry disabled and adopts stricter default privacy settings.
+One option for a Blink-based browser is ungoogled-chromium,22 which has Google’s integrations removed where possible and otherwise disabled where they are not easily removed.

-Another way to gain access to the Blink engine is to use a browser based on QtWebEngine.16 QtWebEngine is a browser control for the Qt windowing toolkit, which is used by several desktop environments on Linux systems (such as KDE Plasma and LXQt).
+Another way to gain access to the Blink engine is to use a browser based on QtWebEngine.23 QtWebEngine is a browser control for the Qt windowing toolkit, which is used by several desktop environments on Linux systems (such as KDE Plasma and LXQt).
 To create the QtWebEngine component, the Qt developers take the Chromium source code and remove the various Google integrations.
-It is then possible for a browser based on this toolkit, such as Falkon,17 to utilize the Blink engine without some of the privacy concerns present in the mainstream Blink browsers.
-There can still be some website compatibility issues with this approach, however, as I observed a few of them when testing Falkon (although some of the issues could have more to do with its built-in ad blocker than the QtWebEngine component).
+It is then possible for a browser based on this toolkit, such as Falkon,24 to utilize the Blink engine without some of the privacy concerns present in the mainstream Blink browsers.
+Recent versions of QtWebEngine and Falkon appear to have resolved some site compatibility issues that I previously observed in prior testing.

 Mobile Browsers

 On Android devices, there are more choices of browser, but privacy is still not on par with desktop browsers.
-One example of such a browser is Bromite,19 which is a Chromium rebuild that has some added privacy features.
+One example of such a browser is Cromite,27 which is a Chromium rebuild that has some added privacy features.
 However, it is important to remember that the browser can only be as private as the platform allows.
-Unless special care is taken to use a hardened environment like GrapheneOS20 without Google Play Services, Android should not be regarded as a private platform.
+Unless special care is taken to use a hardened environment like GrapheneOS28 without Google Play Services, Android should not be regarded as a private platform.
 Even with platform hardening in place, there can still be information leaks from device and cellular modem firmware due to the nature of mobile devices.

 Using Multiple Browsers

-The best advice I can give as of early 2023 for browser privacy is to use multiple browsers on a private desktop platform (such as Linux).
+The best advice I can give for browser privacy is to use multiple browsers on a private desktop platform (such as Linux).
 Use of mobile browsers should be limited to situations in which a desktop or laptop computer is not available or not practical to use.
 Since some browser engines will not work properly with some (poorly designed) websites, it is not practical to settle on a single engine or a single browser.
-Furthermore, some popular sites and services might have code in place that makes it difficult to use a non-mainstream browser.
+Using multiple browsers also makes it easier to isolate sites from one another when using multiple sites or cloud-based services at the same time.
+Each browser should be configured to provide its maximum privacy settings, which includes disabling all forms of local storage.
+This approach can be combined with other privacy enhancement techniques, such as using a VPN service with some of the browsers, to improve overall privacy.

 References and Further Reading